logo

 Can I foster if I am on benefits?

 Yes, you can foster if you are on benefits.
-Although, because foster care is a job, and you are paid a fostering allowance, it may affect the benefits you’re entitled to depending on which benefits you qualify for.
-For more information, read our guide on fostering if you’re on benefits.
+Although, it may affect the benefits you’re entitled to depending on which benefits you qualify for, as you are paid a fostering allowance.

 Can I foster if I rent?

 Becoming a foster parent as someone who rents their property won’t affect your ability to become a foster parent as long as you are able to provide space and stability.
-Read more in our guide to fostering while renting.

 Can I foster if I have pets?